sudorandom/kmcd.dev/content/posts/2024/grpc-over-http3/index.md

 That's it!
 With just a few lines of code, we now have a gRPC server that supports HTTP/3!

 #### Testing with an example client in Go
-Now that we have a server running we need some way to test it, so let's use a client using ConnectRPC:
+Now that we have a server running we need some way to test it, so let's use the standard library `http.Client` with some quic-go magic sprinkled on top:

 ```go
 const (